woshizhishixuebao/img_storage/README.md

 # img_storage
-just wanna store my images inserted in markdown and blogs
+just wanna to store my images inserted in markdown and blogs useless file